-Your flight is booked, your bags are packed, but what are you going to do and see your first time in Tokyo?
+Your flight is booked and your bags are packed, but what are you going to do and see your first time in Tokyo?

 There are enough things to do to spend a lifetime in Tokyo, but this guide will detail some can’t-miss spots for your first time in Godzilla’s playground.
 Once you give the article a read, feel free to message us with any questions you have about traipsing through Tokyo.